-Fridge Logic: It makes so much sense when you think about it that Mugihito was both Grosser and Inukai's voice actor in the series.
+- Fridge Brilliance: It makes so much sense when you think about it that Mugihito was both Grosser and Inukai's voice actor in the series.
 Inukai built Grosser as his own image to dictate some authority as ComNet's host computer.
-The fact that he couldn't escape from him, is because he was built to act and think as him, so Inukai took advantage of saving his memory and became amnesiac as a result, so he couldn't find him so easily, because he goes amnesiac for a while.
-This also explains why he couldn't find the correctors by his own account (since Inukai just ordered them to hide), and why he tricked Haruna taking his creator's image.
+The fact that he couldn't escape from him, is because Grosser was built to act and think as himself.
+Then, Inukai took advantage of saving his memory with the intention that Grosser wouldn't find him so easily, because he goes amnesiac for a while.
+This also explains why he couldn't find the correctors by his own account (since Inukai ordered them to hide), and why he tricked Haruna taking his creator's image.

-Rescue's affection towards Freeze could be seen as a romantic attraction, and it doesn't help that Freeze acts somewhat tsundere when she is present.
+- Rescue's affection towards Freeze could be seen as a romantic attraction, and it doesn't help that Freeze acts as a tsundere when she is present.

-Nightmare Fuel: Kurokawa when he finds out that he is dead in the real world... and the Boggles concentrates in him transforming him into a monster.
+- Nightmare Fuel: Shortly after Kurokawa finds out that he is dead in the real world... the Boggles transforms him into a monster.
 It's a gruesome image, not only for the visuals but because it shows (and you can listen to it, as well) its painful transformation.